 Numbers 9:5 states that they kept the Passover "on the fourteenth day of the first month at even in the wilderness of Sinai..."
 Yes, the Israelites observed the first celebration of the Passover on the prescribed month, setting the date in the middle of the desert, with only the heavens as their reference point.
 And they did so every year for the remainder of their 40 years in the desert!

-So, for observing God’s calendar, at the sign of the Vernal Equilux, March 14 HST on our 2018 Gregorian calendar, we began to watch for “chodesh”, or "new moon".
+On the evening of April 6 on our 2019 Gregorian calendar, we begin the watch for “chodesh”, or "new moon" for God's New Year to officially begin.
 Yes, we have to watch!
 Because contrary to contemporary opinion, God's New Year cannot be appointed by man on a published calendar!
-God's next new moon at sunset on March 18th began His appointed New Year.

 "Let there be lights in the firmament of the heaven...for signs," Recognizing God’s 1st month is extremely important, as it literally ushers in God’s appointed dates for the crucifixion, burial and resurrection of Jesus Christ!
 When Jesus came as the Passover Lamb, whose blood was shed for all mankind for forgiveness of sins, that divine appointment had been put on the calendar 1500 years before.
 When He was raised from the dead as the sinless, Unleavened Bread, He fulfilled the timing of God Almighty made 1500 years prior.
 When Jesus ascended to the Father after His death and resurrection on Firstfruits, He not only fulfilled the 1500 year appointment of the Almighty, but guaranteed the outpouring of the Holy Spirit in His name, 50 days from that date, known as Pentecost!